-To evaluate the efficiency of our methodology and study the impact of the memory reuse principles and features summarized in Table 11 on CNN-based applications, we apply our methodology and the methodologies in [23] and [17] to six real-world CNN-based applications from the three common categories, introduced in Section 8.
-The applications are listed in Column 1 in Table 12.
-To perform their functionality, the CNN-based applications utilize the state-of-the-art CNNs listed in Column 2.
+To evaluate the efficiency of our methodology and study the impact of the memory reuse principles and features summarized in Table 11 on CNN-based applications, we apply our methodology and the methodologies in the work of Pisarchyk and Lee [23] and our previous work [17] to six real-world CNN-based applications from the three common categories, introduced in Section 8.
+The applications are listed in column 1 in Table 12.
+To perform their functionality, the CNN-based applications utilize the state-of-the-art CNNs listed in column 2.

-We measure and compare the applications memory cost, when it is: 1) reduced using our methodology; 2) not reduced, i.e. every CNN edge has its own CNN buffer allocated, similar to the example CNN-based application, explained in Section 2.3; 3) reduced using the methodology in [23]; 4) reduced using the methodology in [17].
+We measure and compare the applications memory cost, when it is (1) reduced using our methodology, (2) not reduced (i.e., every CNN edge has its own CNN buffer allocated, similar to the example CNN-based application, explained in Section 2.3), (3) reduced using the methodology of Pisarchyk and Lee [23], and (4) reduced using the methodology in our previous work [17].